lfuelling/lrkFM/README.md

 You can join the beta program through [the Google PlayStore](https://play.google.com/apps/testing/io.lerk.lrkfm)

+**Please note:** This project was moved from my personal GitLab instance to GitHub.
+Issue mentions in commits might be misleading!

 Logo generated with software by [Philipp Eichhorn](https://android-material-icon-generator.bitdroid.de)

 Google Play and the Google Play logo are trademarks of Google Inc.